On the Galois structure of units in totally real $p$-rational number fields: Introduction

-The arithmetic of a totally real $p$-rational number field becomes simple when there is a unique $p$-adic prime.
-We can compute the factor equivalence class of the unit lattice in Theorem \ref{maintheorem3} for pro-$p$ towers of totally real $p$-rational fields studied in \S \ref{uniquepprime}.
+The arithmetic of a totally real $p$-rational number field becomes particularly simple when there is a unique $p$-adic prime (cf. \S \ref{uniquepprime}).
+In this case, Theorem \ref{maintheorem3} can be sharpened.
+We now make this setting more precise.